 Got an outstanding tax bill?
 You might benefit from a payment plan.
 The IRS has short-term and long-term plans available, which can help if you can’t pay your balance in full.

-That means you’ve got to make monthly installments on time, every time.
+You must be proactive.
+That means you’ve got to initiate the process of setting up a payment plan and make your monthly installments on time, every time.

 - $31 to apply for automatic withdrawals online

 - $107 to apply for automatic withdrawals by phone, mail, or in-person

 - $149 to pay with another method if you apply online